kubernetes/enhancements/keps/sig-api-machinery/0006-apply.md

 What are the caveats to the implementation?
 What are some important details that didn't come across above.
 Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they releate.
+This might be a good place to talk about core concepts and how they relate.

 #### Kubectl
 ##### Server-side Apply